iCliniq Logo

 Hi doctor,

-I am a 30 year old female.
-Yesterday, I had an EKG for chest pain.
-My doctor said that my heart is great although my EKG automated interpretation was abnormal.
-It read sinus tachycardia with 111 beats per minute and non-specific ST depression, non-diagnostic for this age.
+I am a 30-year-old female.
+Yesterday, I had an EKG due to chest pain.
+My doctor said that my heart is healthy, although the automated interpretation of my EKG was abnormal.
+It indicated sinus tachycardia with a heart rate of 111 beats per minute and non-specific ST depression, which is non-diagnostic for my age.

 Answered by Dr. Isaac Gana